![]() |

 B) Kept moist to avoid dust generation; and

-9) Any removed soil that is to be replaced shall be replaced with soil that has been tested and confirmed to have a lead concentration less than 400 ppm.
-The testing shall be conducted by a licensed lead inspector or lead risk assessor, with analysis performed by an accredited laboratory as defined in Section 845.20.
+9) Any replacement soil shall be tested and confirmed to have a lead concentration less than 400 ppm.
+The testing shall be conducted by a licensed lead inspector or lead risk assessor, with analysis performed by a laboratory currently recognized by NLLAP.

 1) Soil abatement work, including the installation of a permanent cover, may be conducted by non-licensed persons, provided that the abatement activities do not involve removal of the existing lead-contaminated soil;

-3) Equipment decontamination procedures shall be employed to prevent the spread of lead contamination.
+3) Equipment decontamination procedures shall be employed to prevent the spread of lead dust and debris.
 Disposable items are not to be reused and shall be discarded as provided in Section 845.290;

-4) Prior to beginning soil covering, the source of the lead contamination of the soil shall be identified and eliminated, if possible, to prevent re-contamination of the work area.
+4) Prior to beginning soil covering, the source of the lead contamination shall be identified and eliminated, if possible.

 1) Soil mitigation work, including the installation of a non-permanent cover, may be conducted by non-licensed persons, provided that the mitigation activities do not include the removal of the existing lead-contaminated soil;

-3) Equipment decontamination procedures shall be employed to prevent the spread of lead contamination.
+3) Equipment decontamination procedures shall be employed to prevent the spread of lead dust and debris.
 Disposable items are not to be reused and shall be discarded as provided in Section 845.290;

-4) Prior to beginning soil mitigation, the source of the lead contamination of the soil shall be identified and eliminated if possible to prevent re-contamination of the mitigation area;
+4) Prior to beginning soil mitigation, the source of the lead contamination shall be identified and eliminated if possible;